MidnightDreamerX17/skill20/Skills/SkillDetails/Music.md

 - Song of Harmony: This song type does not have a normal duration.
 It reduces Music Level x 10 minutes from resting time.
 This song type can only be used immediately before resting.
 - Song of Luck: All saving throws
 - Song of Rhythm: Concentration checks
-- Song of Themes: One attribute, chosen at the time of singing
+- Song of Themes: All d20 rolls involving one attribute.
+The attribute is chosen at the time of singing.

+At Music (CHA) skill level 1, all songs are known.
+Perhaps the knowledge of the songs is encompassed within the first 100 experience points spent on the skill.

 ## Learning From Party Members